As described in this chapter, rotation data images are processed in 8 steps

 In addition, the user has the option to specify in XDS.INP

 For refinement of the unit cell constants (parameter REFINE(CORRECT)=), CORRECT uses a subset of the accepted reflections, whose observed centroid is sufficiently close to the predicted spot position (parameter MAXIMUM_ERROR_OF_SPOT_POSITION=).
-The refined set of parameters is saved on file GXPARM.XDS which has the identical layout as file XPARM.XDS produced by IDXREF.
+If the refinement was successful the new set of parameter values is saved on file GXPARM.XDS which has the identical layout as file XPARM.XDS produced by IDXREF.
 If the crystal has not slipped during data collection, these parameters are quite accurate.

 Other correction factors which partially compensate for radiation damage, absorption effects, and variations in sensitivity of the detector surface are determined from symmetry-equivalent reflections usually found in the data images.
 The corrections are chosen such that the integrated intensities of symmetry-equivalent reflections come out as similar as possible.
 The user may control application of the various corrections by specifying the parameter CORRECTIONS= by a combination of the keywords DECAY MODULATION ABSORPTION.
 Whether Friedel-pairs are considered as symmetry-equivalent reflections in the calculation of the correction factors depends on the values of the two parameters STRICT_ABSORPTION_CORRECTION= and FRIEDEL'S_LAW=.
 The number of correction factors is controlled by the input parameters MINIMUM_I/SIGMA=, NBATCH=, and REFLECTIONS/CORRECTION_FACTOR=.